QuickBooks Blog

 Example of a trial balance

 A trial balance contains all ledger accounts a company uses.
 The typical trial balance format includes a column for the account name, one for debit balances, and one for credit balances.
-For example:
+The trial balance example below gives you a real-world view of how accounts appear in the report:

 Streamline your accounting and save time